8 Benefits integrating your website with your CRM

 1. Helping you provide a better customer experience

-Econsultancy outlined customer experience as the single most exciting opportunity for 2018.
+Econsultancy outlined customer experience as the single most exciting opportunity.

 If you are not fully supporting your customers at every stage as they research your products, compare prices, converse with customer service and work with your business then you run the risk of providing a poor experience and losing a significant percentage of them.
 Investing in technology to help you is perhaps the best business decision that you can ever make.